 has been active for not less than five years in the practice of law representing on a regular basis (as outside counsel or staff counsel) for one or more parties involved with real estate lending transactions (or disputes arising therefrom) including, but not limited to, lenders, borrowers, title companies, and law schools with related curriculum, or institutional real estate mortgage lenders.

 If you are interested in becoming an ACMA Fellow and do not have a nominator, please contact an ACMA Fellow within your state or province for further details.
 If you have questions about the nomination process, please contact firstname.lastname@example.org.
 Please note: The Membership Committee meets once annually in March, at which time nominations for new Fellows are reviewed.
-The deadline for nominations for 2019 is Monday, April 8.
+The deadline for nominations for 2020 is TBA (typically end of February).

 For more information on the nomination process, please contact us at firstname.lastname@example.org.